RegardsOss/RegardsOss.github.io/_docs/getting-started/swarm-cli.md

 regards-cnes_rs-dam.1.w5gxg6x1mn2x@regards-cnes-d13.myorganisation.com    | Caused by: java.net.UnknownHostException: rs-elasticsearch: Try again
 ```

-Not, it doesn't like it.
+Definitly, it doesn't like it.
 Now we can restart the ElasticSearch by just running :

 ```bash
 ./update-all.sh